simonskodt/computer-systems-performance/02_db_oltp_vs_olap/README.md

-# Comparing Joins in DuckDB and SQLite Databases
+# Comparing DuckDB and SQLite Databases

 ## A Bit About This Project